richard-scryber/scryber.core/docs/document_structure.rst

 ----------------

 Scryber expects all content to be in valid XHTML structrure.
-Tags must be properly closed, and ampersands (&) must either be escaped or valid character notations (&amp;)
+Tags must be properly closed, and ampersands (&) must either be escaped or valid html character notations (&amp; &quot; etc.)

 Example